autom8ter/protoc-gen-authorize/README.md

 ## Code Generation

-The plugin generates a function `NewJavascriptAuthorizer` with rules configured for each service method in the proto file that has the `authorize.rules` option set.
+The plugin generates a function `NewAuthorizer` with rules configured for each service method in the proto file that has the `authorize.rules` option set.
-The function returns a `JavascriptAuthorizer` that can be used with the interceptors in `github.com/autom8ter/protoc-gen-authorize/authorizer`
+The function returns an `Authorizer` implementation that can be used with the interceptors in `github.com/autom8ter/protoc-gen-authorize/authorizer` The language the authorizer is generated in can be configured with the `authorizer` option in the plugin configuration (CEL and javascript are supported).

 The authorizer plugin can generate code with buf or protoc and requires code generation for the grpc golang plugin.